carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 ### Genome annotation

-Before starting using PPanGGOLiN, we need to activate the Pangenomics environment.
+Before starting to use PPanGGOLiN, we need to activate the Pangenomics_Global environment.
 ~~~
 $ conda activate /miniconda3/envs/Pangenomics_Global
 ~~~